dtcooper/raspotify/README.md

 ## Bug Reports and Feature Requests

 As stated above Raspotify is just a package.
 The actual program that's run by the service is [librespot](https://github.com/librespot-org/librespot).
 Unless it's a packaging issue or a basic confguration question this is the wrong place to file your bug reports and/or feature requests.

+**Only the most current version of Raspberry Pi OS lite is supported (_currently Bullseye_).** Raspotify may work on other OS's and/or otherRaspberry Pi OS version but bugs to do with compatibility issues in unsupported systems will be closed.

 ## Donations